Tinside Pool, Plymouth, Devon, UK

 After my introduction to modern-day swimming complexes, my childhood reminiscences now seem quite bland in comparison.
 But the old, oblong pool at Mount Wise with its broken and faded surface, the rusty slide and the dodgy diving board, still hold a fond place in my memory.
 It seems as if we had a lot less of everything in those days but we still had ample opportunity to enjoy our fair share of fun.

-Nowadays You Can Have Extreme Water Parks!
+Nowadays, You Can Even Have Extreme Water Parks!
+It Doesn't Come Any Better Than This!

 Plymouth, Devon, UK